The Doctor of Philosophy in Educational Psychology focuses on human learning, development

 in educational, corporate or government settings.

-Our faculty encourage and support student-led research.
-Recent projects include communication
+student-led research.
+Recent projects include communication technologies and youth’s

-technologies and youth’s psychosocial development, social media and psycho-emotional
+psychosocial development, social media and psycho-emotional well-being, the relationship

-well-being, the relationship between mindset and socioeconomic status, meaning-making
+between mindset and socioeconomic status, meaning-making processes in collaborative

 of psychological well-being, teachers’ social perspective-taking ability and the relationship